emacs-ess/ESS/test/etest/README.md

 ## Defining test cases

 At its heart, the `etest-deftest` macro is an interpreter of keywords command.
-The main keywords to know about are `:case`, `:test`, and `:result`.
+The main keywords to know about are `:case`, `:eval`, and `:result`.

 ### `:case`